youyanggu/covid19_projections/about.md

 ## Assumptions

+### Confidence Intervals

+The future is not set in stone: a single policy change or a small change in the assumptions can cause a large impact in how the epidemic progresses.
+That's why in addition to our mean estimate, we also provide a 95% confidence interval to reflect this uncertainty.
+For example, if we predict 150,760 deaths with a range of 88-294k, it means that we are 95% confident that the true deaths will be between 88-294k.
+Note that these confidence intervals are generated given that our above assumptions hold true.
+There are many real-world variables that can cause our assumptions to be inaccurate and affect the true outcome.
+We will try our best to address any inaccurate assumptions as time goes on.

+In addition to the 95% confidence interval, we present the mean estimate.
+This value is usually higher than the median/most likely estimate because it is accounting for a longer tail on the higher end of the estimates.
+So for example, if our mean estimate for September 2020 US deaths is 180k, our median/most likely estimate may be 170k.
+This is because the upper bound of the deaths is technically unbounded, while the lower bound is bounded by the current death total.
+This causes a skew in the distribution of death projections, leading to a mean estimate that is higher than the median estimate.

+We want to caution against focusing on one particular number as the outcome of this model.
+We are in fact projecting a range which includes a most likely outcome.
+If the true results fall within the range, that is within the expected outcome of this model.
+When citing our projections, we highly recommend including our range when referencing our projections (i.e. 21,342 (15-34k) deaths).

 ### Social Distancing

 * US states: We assume heavy social distancing until the reopening date and moderate social distancing afterwards.
 We use the reopening date as outlined by [the New York Times](https://www.nytimes.com/interactive/2020/us/states-reopen-map-coronavirus.html).
 For states with a staggered reopening, we use the date for which restaurants are allowed to reopen.
 For states where there is no concrete reopening date (states highlighted in yellow on the NYT map), we assume a reopening date of June 1.
 Reopening will likely cause a second wave of infections in states where the outbreak has not yet been fully contained.